 We are all aware that these are stressful and unprecedented times.
 During times of great stress, one thing that is often overlooked is the importance of self-care and nutrition.
-Eating nutritiously can and should remain a priority despite the recent pandemic.
+Food planning and eating nutritiously can and should remain a priority despite the recent pandemic.
 Although there is no need to panic shop, that does not mean you should not be prepared.

-Below are listed some tips to consider in these challenging times:
+Below are listed some tips to consider when food planning in these challenging times:

 - Keep 2 weeks’ worth of food at home – Although it is important to be prepared just in case you must stay home, there is no need to stockpile foods that you don’t typically consume or to keep months’ worth of food at home.
 The grocery stores will NOT be closed, even in times of stress.